 The engineer smirked.
-“You’re a witch, aren’t you?
-Besides, you said you were looking to call on Goda Brahm.
+“You’re a witch, didn’t you say?
+Besides, you told me you were looking to call on Goda Brahm.
 Close enough to a demon, if you ask me.
-Luckily, I don’t believe in demons and I don’t believe in Brahm.
 Just leave me out of it and I’ll drop you off.
 Pretend you never saw me.”

 Kanna peered through the foggy windshield and up towards the apex of the hill they were climbing.
 The flames had momentarily disappeared from their vantage point.
 The swarm of engines around them were revving to crawl up the slush, but the engineer’s high-sitting truck seemed to have an easier time wading through the flood, so they pushed ahead of most of the soldiers.

 “What about you?”
 Kanna asked.